 At least Jeval had been doing a pretty good job.
 She checked in on him as he called out to the crowd during lunch and after school.

 “Come one, come all, to the Fashion Club Autumn Style Seminar this Middas at noon!
 Worried that your frills make your wrists look fat?
 Not sure if that Colovian fur hat really works in Morrowind?
 Get those questions answered and more this Middas, courtesy of the Fashion Club!” he called out.

 He sounded interested and his voice carried.
 Definitely enough to get attention.

 But not to keep it!
-Everyone still walked past him, except for one or two of the really unfashionable girls who were super-insecure all the time.
+Everyone still walked past him, except for one or two of the unfashionable girls who were super-insecure all the time.
 The Fashion Club needed to get the attention of popular people like Agrippina or Sephannia.

 That meant more work for Quinn.
-She didn’t have class on Tirdas but she went to Drenlyn anyway and spent all afternoon talking to the kinds of girls people wanted to hang out with.
+She didn’t have class on Tirdas but she went to Drenlyn anyway and spent all afternoon talking to the kinds of outlander girls people wanted to hang out with.
 She had Satheri do the same for Dunmer girls.

 “Ugh, I know!”
 Agrippina said.
 “I still can’t decide if I should go with some new tippets for my sleeves, or a new belt.”